rutikretwade1212/EVGA-corporation-sales-analysis-Tableau-SQL/README.md

-# Sales Insights Data Analysis Project
+# Sales Insights Data Analysis Project for EVGA Corporation

 Welcome to the **Sales Insights Data Analysis Project**!
 This repository demonstrates data analysis using **MySQL** and **Tableau** to gain actionable insights from sales data.
 The project showcases how to use SQL for querying datasets and Tableau for visualizing the results.